Posterior and variational inference for deep neural networks with heavy-tailed weights: Discussion

 {\em Priors for Bayesian deep neural networks.} For networks of large width (possibly increasing with the sample size, but finite) and moderate depth, a number of natural prior distributions have been proposed in recent works.
+We provide now a quick overview of recent results and refer to \cite{fortuin2022priors} for a recent specific review on choices of priors for BNNs.

-Let us first discuss some differences of our approach with one other natural prior, namely spike-and-slab (SAS) priors on weights, as in \cite{polson2018posterior}.
-One difference is that here we use the recent `dense' approximation results of \cite{kohler_full} that enable us to be more parcimonious (if this is desired) in terms of the total number of parameters that should be sampled in the posterior.
+Let us first discuss some differences of our approach with another natural family of priors that directly induces sparsity.
+One approach directly applies sparsity to the weights by drawing exact zeros through spike-and-slab (SAS) priors, which were among the first to receive frequentist theoretical guarantees for full posteriors by \cite{polson2018posterior} and for their variational approximations by \cite{cherief-abdellatif20a}.
+A tractable variational Bayes (VB) algorithm was later proposed by \cite{baietal20} to handle these priors, allowing for a continuous relaxation of the spike-and-slab and updating the variational parameters through stochastic gradient descent.
+Another type of sparse prior enforces sparsity at the node level, for instance via masking functions, as explored by \cite{kong2023masked}, who also provide an MCMC algorithm for this setting.
+One difference is that here we use the recent `dense' approximation results of \cite{kohler_full} that enable us to be more parsimonious (if this is desired) in terms of the total number of parameters that should be sampled in the posterior.
+Contrary to our `dense' approach, these sparse priors require some additional hyper-priors on the sparsity level, increasing computational costs.
 Updating the proofs from \cite{polson2018posterior}, one could also deploy SAS priors with denser architecture but SAS priors still have more (hyper-)parameters overall, with the probability of being nonzero to be tuned as well as the slab parameter (the same remark applies for their variational counterparts).
-Contrary to SAS, our heavy-tailed priors enable both sampling from the full posterior with MCMC methods (see the paragraph on simulations below) as well as the use of mean-field variational approximation.
+We also note that currently all these priors achieve adaptation through a form of hyper-prior on the architecture, which complicates the use of adaptive MCMC algorithms and may make them intractable as the width of the model grows.
+This challenge reinforces the need for more scalable (though only approximative) VB algorithms, where (in contrast to MCMC) adaptivity can be managed through sampling over different architectures, a process made significantly more efficient and parallelizable by recent techniques from \cite{ohn2024adaptive}.
+Contrary to SAS, our heavy-tailed priors enable both sampling from the full posterior with usual MCMC methods (see the paragraph on simulations below) as well as the use of mean-field variational approximation.